cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/context/request.md

 ### ClientIP

-Obtain the remote ip of the client.
-If the remote ip is `0.0.0.0`, Hertz Server will also check whether the `X-Forwarded-For` and `X-Real-IP` headers have ip addresses and return (priority given to returning the `X-Forwarded-For` header).
+Obtain the address of the client IP.

 Function Signature: